dntoll/llmfunction/ManualTestingReport.md

 Error handling in the generated code

 När en funktion tas bort skall vi återvända till funktionssidan och sidan med funktioner skall laddas om

+dont use the word result in the suggested output JSON

+Increase the readability of the code on function

+Naming of code